h2oai/nitro/docs/editing.md

 ## Add after

-Set `location='name:'` to add boxes after an existing box.
+Set `at='name:'` to add boxes after an existing box.

 ```py